 - At the Bank of England:

-- Lev Ratnovski is an economist at IMF Research Department, focusing on global banks and financial markets.
-Previously, he worked on the United States and Canada desks of the IMF (2008-10), and in the Financial Stability area of the Bank of England (2006-08).
+- Lev Ratnovski is Economist in the Research Department of the IMF.
+He focuses on bank regulation and structure, shadow banking, and global liquidity.
+Prior to this, he worked on U.S. and Canada desks of the IMF (2008-10), and in the Financial Stability area of the Bank of England (2006-08).
+Lev Ratnovski has published in leading journals in the field, including Journal of Financial Intermediation and International Journal of Central Banking.
+His work has been featured on Bloomberg, Reuters, and Businessweek.
 Mr. Ratnovski holds a B.Sc. from HSE-Moscow and a Ph.D. from the University of Amsterdam.

 Лев Ратновский Lev Ratnovskiy,